basho/basho_docs/content/riak/kv/2.0.2/developing/faq.md

   }
   ```

-  There is also a reduce function for counting inputs (available in the `master` branch of the github repo, to be released in the next version of Riak).
+  There is also a reduce function for counting inputs.
 This function can be used to count keys in a bucket without reading objects from disk:

   ```json
   {